 If you have private transport you can do without this bit.

 I came up from Athens having spent a week there.
 I caught the morning train from Athens to Katerini.
 I booked my ticket well ahead and all worked well.
 It’s a pretty standard train trip first through agricultural land and then through the mountains for the last 30 kilometres or so – which is quite scenic looking over the sea to the east.
 The train passes through Litochoro station but doesn’t stop.
 I think SOME trains do stop there but they are the very slow local trains.

 From Katerini I took the bus to Litochoro.
 The Katerini bus station is out of town – allow about 20-30 minutes walk from train station to bus station.
 I was lucky that I asked a couple in the street for directions and the guy promptly took me to his car and drove me to the bus station.
 He was almost offended when I offered to pay.
 Train and bus were both on time, clean and efficient.
 The bus drops you off at the central square of Litochoro (at the fountain) and the old part of the town goes uphill from there.
 I used an Air BnB for this night and the same place again for another after I got off the mountain.

 Getting to the trailhead:

-I planned to walk up the Gorge to Prionia (a car park and restaurant at the Mt.
-Olympus trailhead). a distance of about 13kms according to some blogs.
-The alternative is to take a taxi or hitch-hike up the road.
-After that I would get onto the walking trail from Prionia and head for the Refuge (already booked some time before).
+I planned to walk the trail up the Gorge to Prionia (a car park and restaurant at the Mt.
+Olympus trailhead) a distance of about 13kms according to some blogs.
+The alternative is to take a taxi or hitch-hike up the road to Prionia.
+After that I would get onto the walking trail at Prionia and head for the Refuge (already booked some time before).